callbag/tallbag/readme.md

 Because it seemed unlikely that plain callbags could support delivering metadata, a new spec was created.
 However, this has very few differences with Callbag, and is fully compatible with Callbag.

+To see an example of what tallbags can achieve, check out this [static renderer of the chain operators](https://github.com/staltz/tallbag-for-each-poc-static-graph).
+Different and more robust renderers could be created.

 ## Summary

 * Upon greeting, tallbags accept a 3rd (optional) argument: a shadow callbag